polterguy/stripe/README.md

 If you want to delete a subscription, and/or a payment method, you can invoke the `DELETE` equivalent endpoints, and the module will take care of everything internally by itself, and correctly invoke the Stripe API to cancel the subscription.

+## Helper endpoints

+When a subscription is created, both the product ID and the price ID from Stripe is associated with the subscription, and returned as you invoke the `GET` _"subscriptions"_ endpoint.
+You can use the product ID to retrieve meta information about the product, to display something to the user such that he knows which product he's actually subscribing to.
+This will internally invoke Stripe's API, and retrieve the product information associated with your product from their internal systems.
+Since this is rarely changed information, the endpoint applies some fairly aggressive caching, both server side, and client side, so it should be fairly harmless to invoke in a loop for instance, while iterating all subscriptions the customer has, unless the number of subscriptions are several hundreds of course.
+The intention of course would be to display what type of product is associated with his or her subscription(s).

 ## Configuration